-SMART goals should be developed to ensure timely results focused remediation.
-The Program Director may set these goals or may ask the resident to develop the remediation plan, which the Program Director will review and approve as appropriate.
+5. Action for Improvement: SMART goals should be developed to ensure timely results-focused remediation.
+The PD or CCC may set these goals should work with the trainee to develop the remediation plan, which the PD will review and approve as appropriate.